Korrd/challenge-blue-green/README.md

 - _Reload a Linux users-group assignments without logging out_ - https://superuser.com/questions/272061/reload-a-linux-users-group-assignments-without-logging-out

-- _GitLab postmortem, or as I like to call it: "Criminal Negligence: how all went to hell because we didn't check that our backup mechanisms were working properly, nor we cared to run a simulacrum of our disaster recovery procedure in order to know it did work as intended"_ - https://about.gitlab.com/2017/02/10/postmortem-of-database-outage-of-january-31/
+- _GitLab postmortem, or as I like to call it: "Criminal Negligence: how all went to hell because we didn't check that our backup mechanisms were working properly, nor we cared to run a simulacrum of our disaster recovery procedure in order to determine if it did work as intended"_ - https://about.gitlab.com/2017/02/10/postmortem-of-database-outage-of-january-31/